bsmith89/bsmith89.github.io/resume.md

 ## Research Training ##

--   [2019-Present] Advised by **Dr. Katherine S. Pollard** at the University of California, San Fracisco
+-   [2019-Present] Advised by **Dr. Katherine S. Pollard** at the University of California, San Francisco

 -   [2012-2018] Advised by **Dr. Thomas M. Schmidt** at Michigan State University and University of Michigan